Executive Secretariat

 Organization - NOAA

 Ms. Heather Gilbert has worked for the National Oceanic and Atmospheric Administration (NOAA) for over 15 years.
-She currently serves as the NOAA Senior Advisor to the U.S. Committee on the Marine Transportation System (CMTS).
+She is the NOAA Senior Advisor to the U.S. Committee on the Marine Transportation System (CMTS).

 Prior to her role in the CMTS, Ms. Gilbert began her career at NOAA as a nautical cartographer with the National Ocean Service, Office of Coast Survey.
 From there she moved to NOAA's Homeland Security Program Office, where she served as the project manager for the internal Geographic Information System (GIS) and managed the agency-wide notification system.
 In her current role at the CMTS she works with the Future of Navigation Integrated Action Team (IAT) and leads task teams on Maritime Security and Maritime Transportation Extreme Weather.